JavierRefuerzo/testNs/POLYGLOT_CONFIG.md

 After receiving the email verify that you can see all IR Codes when scrolling to the bottom of the page.
 Gmail will clip the message and have a "Message clipped" not at the bottom of the page along with a View Entire Message button.
 Copy the entire message from the commas in the last IR Code to the beginning of the "function, code1, hexcode1, code2, hexcode2" header then paste into a new custom param value.
 Set the custom param key to the device name.

 There may be multiple code sets that need to be downloaded or a single manufacture.
 Each Code set should be put into the Node Server Separately.
+This node serve is installed with the Onkyo Receiver Codes as an example